FrostyX/fedora-magazine/2020-october.md

 COPR is a [collection][copr] of personal repositories for software that isn’t carried in Fedora.
 Some software doesn’t conform to standards that allow easy packaging.
-Or it may not meet other Fedora standards, despite being free and open source.
+Or it may not meet other Fedora standards, despite being free and open-source.
 COPR can offer these projects outside the Fedora set of packages.
 Software in COPR isn’t supported by Fedora infrastructure or signed by the project.
 However, it can be a neat way to try new or experimental software.